 According to a AARP study, an estimated 25.5 million caregivers – six in 10 – report being employed while caregiving, and more than half of those work full time.
 Often caregivers must work in order to pay for supplemental care or to provide for their own families.
 Caregiving itself can feel like a job, so how do you balance the two?
-Here are a few tips.

-Don’t forget to take care of yourself.
-Don’t neglect your own health — keep your doctor’s appointments.
-Manage stress through prayer or meditation or exercise.
+Protect your own health!
+Your family is counting on you in more ways than one.
+Keep your doctor’s appointments.
+Manage stress through prayer, meditation, or exercise.
 Seek out a support group of other working caregivers.

 Check out these workplace stress relievers: